TRAVEL GUIDES

 €€

 Great views, sunsets, and a mix of Japanese-Spanish flavors.
-This fusion restaurant is located on top of a mountain inside a lighthouse.
+This fusion restaurant is loved by locals and people from Barcelona, located on top of a mountain inside a lighthouse.
 Arrive a bit early for a drink before dinner then get an outdoor table by the cliff facing the sea.
-While Nomo has other locations, Far Nomo is the one to go to – reserve ahead!
+While Nomo has other locations, Far Nomo is the one to go to.
+Reserve ahead!

 A cherished spot for us!
 While we haven't stayed at the hotel, we adore dining at Sa Rascassa.
 It's accessible by boat or car, offering delicious local food, friendly staff, and an intimate ambiance.
 You can dine either on the garden patio or if you are a guest there is also a terrace facing the sea.
 (Only 5 rooms at the hotel.)